Back to Blog

 Applying for a bridging loan: Step-by-step for non-residents

-- Complete the valuation and legal work.
+4. Complete the valuation and legal work.
 A RICS-qualified valuer will inspect the property, while your UK solicitor handles the legal side.
-Check signing requirements early, as many lenders need documents signed in front of a legal professional in your home country.
+Check signing requirements early, as many lenders require documents to be signed in front of a legal professional in your home country.

 What should you look for in a bridging loan lender?

-Not all bridging lenders accept overseas buyers, and those that do can differ a lot in experience, cost, and how smoothly they handle non-resident applications.
+Not all bridging lenders accept overseas buyers, and those that do can vary widely in experience, cost, and how smoothly they handle non-resident applications.
 Here’s what to look for:

-- Ask for fees in writing upfront.
-If a lender won’t give you a clear, written cost breakdown before you commit, that’s a red flag.
+• Ask for fees in writing upfront.
+If a lender will not give you a clear, written cost breakdown before you commit, that’s a red flag.

 The simplest benchmark is to find a lender who has done this before, especially for buyers from your country, and who can show you a clear cost breakdown before you commit.